King Crimson: 2008: 40th Anniversary tour and third hiatus

 A new King Crimson formation was announced in 2007: Fripp, Belew, Levin, Mastelotto, and a new second drummer, Gavin Harrison of Porcupine Tree.
 In August 2008, after a period of rehearsals, the five completed the band's 40th Anniversary Tour.
-The setlists featured no new material, drawing instead from the existing mid '70s era/Discipline-era/Double Trio/Double Duo repertoire.
+The setlists featured no new material, drawing instead from the existing Larks' Tongues-era/Discipline-era/Double Trio/Double Duo repertoire.
 Additional shows were planned for 2009, but were cancelled due to scheduling clashes with Belew.

 King Crimson began another hiatus after the 40th Anniversary Tour.
 Belew continued to lobby for reviving the band, and discussed it with Fripp several times in 2009 and 2010.
 Among Belew's suggestions was a temporary reunion of the 1980s line-up for a thirtieth anniversary tour: an idea declined by both Fripp and Bruford, the latter commenting "I would be highly unlikely to try to recreate the same thing, a mission I fear destined to failure."
 In December 2010, Fripp wrote that the King Crimson "switch" had been set to "off" since October 2008, citing several reasons for this decision.

 In August 2012, Fripp announced his planned retirement from the music industry, leaving the future of King Crimson uncertain.